Efficient sequential PLIC interface positioning for enhanced performance of the three-phase VoF Method: Numerical experiments

-This choice is motivated by the fact that the droplet can be expected to experience strong deformation during the collision, including formation of triple lines and thin parallel films of ambient gas and liquid.
-For a fixed set of material parameters, we vary the equidistant spatial resolution $N$ along with the number of MPI processes $P$ per spatial direction such that $\nicefrac{N_i}{P_i}=\nicefrac{N_j}{P_j}=\nicefrac{N_k}{P_k}=32$.
-This ensures that each process contains $32^3$ cells, which reduces the performance impact of the remaining components of the flow solver FS3D. \begin{note}[Computational infrastructure] The supercomputer Hawk at HLRS in Stuttgart, on which the test cases were run, offers nodes with a maximum of 128 cores.
-In order order to eliminate the impact of node-to-node communcation, the test cases in \reftab{PerformancePLICinFS3D} were configured to fit on a single node.
-In combination with the prescribed dimensions of the domain $\Omega$, an equidistant discretization implies $P_i=2P$ and $P_j=P_k=P$ with $P\in\set{1,2,4}$, corresponding to a total number of $2P^3\in\set{2,16,128}$ processes. \end{note} The strong deformation (cf.~\reffig{mpiprocs_vis}) provides a prototypical spectrum of interface configurations with a representative distribution among the processes, which nicely serves the purpose of demonstrating the performance benefits induced by embedding the proposed algorithm in a parallelized flow solver.
+In order to examine the performance of the proposed positioning algorithm in a prototypical simulation, we consider a collision of a solid sphere and a liquid droplet in ambient gas; see appendix \ref{app:FS3Dcollisionsetup} for further details.
+We vary the equidistant spatial resolution $N$ along with the number of MPI processes $P$ per spatial direction for a fixed setup such that $\nicefrac{N_i}{P_i}=\nicefrac{N_j}{P_j}=\nicefrac{N_k}{P_k}=32$.
+This ensures that each process contains $32^3$ cells, which reduces the performance impact of the remaining components of the flow solver FS3D.

+\begin{note}[Computational infrastructure] The supercomputer Hawk at HLRS in Stuttgart, on which the test cases were run, offers nodes with a maximum of 128 cores.
+In order order to eliminate the impact of node-to-node communication, the test cases in \reftab{PerformancePLICinFS3D} were configured to fit on a single node.
+Note that (for the utilized machine) $128$ processes already exhaust the bandwidth of intra-node memory operations.
+Thus no linear scaling can be expected as the number of processes is increased.
+However, a comparison between the numbers of processors (corresponding each to an MPI process) is irrelevant for the following assessment and has no impact on the results: A comparison of the two methods (in the otherwise identical simulation setup) is the goal of the embedded assessment within an existing flow solver. \end{note} The strong deformation (cf.~\reffig{mpiprocs_vis}) provides a prototypical spectrum of interface configurations with a representative distribution among the processes, which nicely serves the purpose of demonstrating the performance benefits induced by embedding the proposed algorithm in a parallelized flow solver.
 Note that the spatial resolutions employed in this assessment are not sufficient for full spatial resolution of the smallest process scales.
-Hence, no meaningful quantitative comparison of the numerical results to experimental mid-air collisions in the ligament formation regime \cite{BANITABAEI2020,SECHENYH2016} can be made.
-However, a ligament forms, implying that the morphology can be considered representative for fully resolved configurations.
+Hence, the simulation results do not show a comprehensive picture of the physical collision process, but serve the purpose of demonstrating the reconstruction's performance well. \begin{remark}[Performance measurement] In order to limit the influence of the hardware and the operating system, the comparison of the code with the previous and proposed version of the algorithm was performed subsequently on the same node.
+However, small perturbing influences, e.g., interventions of the operating system or changes in the processor frequency, are possible sources for noise and performance deviations within single time-steps in the measurements. \end{remark}